ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 The actual mechanism by which Proof Fetching is done carries considerable privacy concerns.
 Although out of scope for the document, DNS is a mechanism currently discussed.
-DNS leaks data in plaintext over the network (including what sites the user is visiting and what sites they have previously visited) - thus it may not be suitable for some.
+DNS exposes data in plaintext over the network (including what sites the user is visiting and what sites they have previously visited) - thus it may not be suitable for some.